clonergan3/4180lasersecurity/readme.md

 resets the intrusion count.
 If the audio alarm is enabled, the alarm continues to sound until the device is disarmed.

+## IoT Implementation
+We used Node-RED to take pictures on the Raspberry Pi and send them to any mobile device.
+The flow struc

 ## Usage
 To use the security system, the user must enter the code (default: 1324), a space, and the corresponding state number using the Bluefruit Connect app.
 Entering the user's Pushbullet API key